balubejagam-bb/gemini-timetable-pro/QUICK_DATABASE_SETUP.md

 ALTER TABLE staff
 ADD COLUMN IF NOT EXISTS department_id UUID REFERENCES departments(id) ON DELETE SET NULL;

+-- Add optional metadata used by the Departments dashboard ALTER TABLE departments
+ADD COLUMN IF NOT EXISTS description TEXT;

+ALTER TABLE departments
+ADD COLUMN IF NOT EXISTS hod TEXT;

 -- Create performance indexes
 CREATE INDEX IF NOT EXISTS idx_subjects_name ON subjects(name);
 CREATE INDEX IF NOT EXISTS idx_subjects_code ON subjects(code);